Assignments and Exams

 - Know your section number (B03, A94, etc.)

-- Be aware of exam restrictions (such as the time limit, closed/open book, calculators allowed, etc.) by checking the course Web site or study guide.
+- Be aware of exam restrictions (such as the time limit, type of calculators allowed, etc.) by checking the course Website or study guide.

 - Bring picture identification to the exam appointment.